kwasibacheampong/Marketing-performance-and-ROI-analysis/README.md

-Overview

-This project evaluates marketing performance across multiple channels to support ROI-driven budget and campaign decisions.

-The focus is on identifying which activities contribute most effectively to business outcomes, rather than surface-level engagement metrics.

-Business context

-Marketing teams often face pressure to justify spend while managing multiple channels and campaigns.

-This project reflects a scenario where leadership wants to:

-Understand ROI by channel

-Identify inefficient spend

-Improve future budget allocation

-Key business question

-Which marketing channels and campaigns deliver meaningful business value, and how should budget be reallocated to improve overall performance?

-Data & assumptions

-The analysis uses campaign-level data including:

-Spend

-Conversions or leads

-Revenue or revenue proxies

-Attribution assumptions are clearly stated to keep the analysis transparent and realistic.

-Analytical approach

-Aggregate performance by channel and campaign

-Compare spend against revenue contribution

-Evaluate efficiency using ROI and cost-based metrics

-The emphasis is on decision relevance, not metric overload.

-Key insights

-Higher spend does not necessarily lead to better performance

-Some lower-cost channels deliver stronger ROI

-Performance varies significantly across campaigns within the same channel

-Recommended actions

-Reallocate budget towards consistently high-ROI channels

-Review or pause underperforming campaigns

-Shift reporting focus from vanity metrics to commercial outcomes

-Tools used

-SQL / Python for analysis

-Data visualisation for insight communication

-Business-focused KPI selection

-Limitations & next steps

-Future enhancements could include:

-Time-based trend analysis

-Multi-touch attribution modelling

-Integration with customer lifetime value
+# Business Architecture & Decision Intelligence

+## Overview
+This project explores how business architecture and decision intelligence frameworks can be used to improve how organisations structure, evaluate, and act on decisions.

+Rather than focusing on isolated analysis, the work looks at how data, processes, stakeholders, and objectives connect across the business to support more consistent and transparent decision-making.

+## Business context
+Organisations often struggle not because they lack data, but because decisions are made in silos without a shared understanding of objectives, dependencies, or trade-offs.

+This project reflects a scenario where leadership teams want to:
+- Improve decision quality
+- Align operational decisions with strategic goals
+- Reduce friction between commercial, marketing, and client-facing teams

+## Key business questions
+- How can decisions be structured so they are repeatable, explainable, and aligned to business objectives?
+- Where do data and insights add the most value within decision flows?
+- How can decision-making be supported across marketing, client service, and account management functions?

+## Analytical approach
+The project applies business architecture and decision intelligence concepts to:
+- Map decision contexts and stakeholders
+- Identify decision inputs, constraints, and outcomes
+- Clarify where data and analytics should inform judgment rather than replace it

+The emphasis is on **decision design**, not automation.

+## Key insights
+- Poor decisions are often the result of unclear ownership and misaligned objectives rather than lack of data
+- Explicitly defining decision criteria improves consistency across teams
+- Data is most valuable when embedded into decision processes, not presented as standalone reports

+## Practical outcomes
+- Clearer linkage between strategy and day-to-day decisions
+- Improved alignment between marketing, client service, and account teams
+- A repeatable way to assess where analytics can genuinely improve decision-making

+## Tools & concepts
+- Business architecture principles
+- Decision intelligence frameworks
+- Analytical reasoning and stakeholder alignment

+## Limitations & next steps
+This project is conceptual by design.
+Future work could extend this into:
+- Quantitative decision models
+- Scenario analysis
+- Tool-supported decision dashboards